 The SuperDraft order is set by taking the reverse order of the club standings at the end of each MLS season, taking postseason performance into account, with new expansion clubs at the top of the order.

 Unless claimed on waivers, a player who was drafted by a particular team through the SuperDraft and did not sign with the League, is placed on that team's "College Protected List" until December 31st of the year after the draft, after which the team loses the priority to sign the player.

-Players, SuperDraft picks, General and Targeted Allocation Money, Allocation Rankings and International Player Slots may all be exchanged in trades approved by the MLS League Office, provided all of the necessary rules regarding roster and salary budget compliance are met and the trade is completed during a valid trading period.
+Players, MLS SuperDraft picks, General Allocation Money and Targeted Allocation Money, Allocation Rankings and international roster slots may all be exchanged in trades approved by the League, provided all of the necessary rules regarding roster and Salary Budget compliance are met and the trade is completed during a valid trading period.

 Primary Transfer Window and Secondary Transfer Window

 Pursuant to the Discovery Process, clubs scout and sign players who are not yet under contract to MLS and who are not subject to another assignment mechanism (e.g., Allocation Process, MLS SuperDraft).
 To sign a player through the Discovery Process, the club must first place the player on its Discovery List.
 A club may have up to seven unsigned players on its Discovery List at any time and may remove or add players at any time.
 There is no limit to how many players a club can sign from its Discovery List.